return42/sphkerneldoc/linux_src_doc/block/bfq-cgroup_c.rst

 Description
 -----------

-Move bic to blkcg, assuming that bfqd->queue is locked; the caller has to make sure that the reference to cgroup is valid across the call.
+Move bic to blkcg, assuming that bfqd->lock is held; which makes sure that the reference to cgroup is valid across the call (see comments in bfq_bic_update_cgroup on this issue)

 .. _`__bfq_bic_change_cgroup.note`: